Exclusion of the Presumed IPI Credit from the PIS/COFINS base

 São Paulo approves Tax Transaction for debts registered in active debt

-Law No. 17,843/2023 was published, creating the “Acordo Paulista” program in the State of São Paulo, capable of promoting better conditions for carrying out a settlement transaction for disputes related to the collection of tax or non-tax debts from the Public Treasury, registered as active debt in the State of São Paulo.
+Law No. 17,843/2023 was published, creating the “Acordo Paulista” program in the State of São Paulo, designed to promote better conditions for resolving disputes related to the collection of tax and non-tax debts owed by the Public Treasury in the State of São Paulo.
 The new […]

 Bill approved on taxation of investments abroad